Dear sir or madam,

 - Screen fitted to reception desk.

-- Providing enhanced personal protective equipment for staff members and ensuring appropriate use at all times.
+- Providing enhanced personal protective equipment for staff members and always ensuring appropriate use.

 - Additional cleaning of surfaces.